Antivirus: Free Windows/Mac Antivirus Software

 Google Chrome Web Browser

 Google Chrome is the most popular web browser in use today.
 It is highly regarded for its speed, simplicity, security & privacy, customization and the ability to log into your own personalized browser, on any computer with Chrome installed, using your username and password.
 This is useful for logging into a computer and having all of your bookmarks and extensions available.
-If you currently use the web browsers Microsoft Internet Explorer or Apple Safari it is recommended that you consider switching to Google Chrome.
+If you currently use the web browsers Microsoft Internet Explorer (outdated and unsupported) or Apple Safari it is recommended that you consider switching to Google Chrome.